 Our maiden grass is blooming so I cut some plumes to glue on the pumpkin owls for feathery details.

 The plumes open up after it’s cut for fuzzy feathers and brows!
-You can give the grass a quick mist or spritz of hairspray to keep the fuzz from flying away.
+Give the grass a spritz of hairspray to keep the fuzz from flying away.

 Pistachio shells and hickory nut hulls were glued on twigs and placed beneath the pumpkins for owl talons.